Find out how much your property is worth in 30 seconds

 • Melbourne is still 1.3% below its March 2022 peak with solid population growth and tight rental vacancy underpinning demand.
 This is a soft patch within a longer recovery, not a collapse.

 • Melbourne luxury is still well below Sydney on equivalent properties, and interstate buyer enquiry through Fletchers’ network has been steady.
-That is worth factoring into your campaign.
+Factor that into your campaign.

 Vacancy at 1.7% and rents up 5.2% year on year.
 While prices are softer, the rental side of the ledger is holding up well.
 Net migration is keeping underlying demand firm across Fletchers’ core precincts.
 Inner ring units on tram and train lines are some of the hardest stock to keep vacant in the city.